 Technology careers are on the rise.

-According to the Bureau of Labor Statistics, computer occupations are expected to grow about 12% from 2014 to 2024.
-Some specific jobs in the field will see even greater growth, as high as 27%.
+According to the Bureau of Labor Statistics (BLS), computer occupations are expected to grow about 12% from 2018 to 2028.
+Some specific technology jobs will see even greater growth, as high as 32%.

 If you enjoy technology and have a strong knack for computer operations and networks, a technology career provides a great future.

-Let’s explore this fascinating and ever-changing career field and learn about some of the highest paying tech jobs that are currently available.
+Let’s explore this fascinating and ever-changing career field and learn about some of the highest paying technology jobs that are currently available.

 There are many reasons you should work in the tech industry.
-Not only is it one of the most active and evolving fields on the planet, it gives you that chance to earn a high-quality income and shows strong evidence for increasing in demand.
-In other words, you’ll have a fulfilling career with a great paycheck that won’t disappear any time soon.
+Not only is it one of the most active and evolving fields on the planet, it offers a high-quality income and shows strong growth.
+In other words, you’ll have a fulfilling career with great pay that won’t disappear any time soon.

-First of all, technology progressions, at least right now, are the pinnacle of research, development, and creative thought in the country, if not the world.
-While traditional sciences such as medicine and engineering certainly hold a share of innovation, no other field seems to give you the opportunity, or the downright encouragement, to create new innovations.
+First of all, technology, at least right now, are the pinnacle of research, development, and creative thought in the country, if not the world.
+While traditional sciences such as medicine and engineering certainly hold a share of innovation, no other field seems to give you the opportunity, or the downright encouragement, to create something new.
 That is a very exciting prospect for many people.

 Technology also involves meaningful work.
 Don’t be fooled into thinking IT jobs are all about mind-numbing Twitter feeds and dumbed-down smartphone games; technology involves important careers that improve people’s lives and create valuable, useful solutions to real-world problems.

-How can you be certain if one of the many promising careers in tech is right for you?
-It can take a lot of commitment and dedication, so it’s certainly not something that should be taken lightly.
-However, there are certain characteristics that could indicate you would be successful (and happy!) working in technology.
+How can you be certain if one of the many promising jobs in tech is right for you?
+It takes a lot of commitment and dedication.
+However, certain characteristics lead to a successful (and happy!) career in technology.

 While technology careers involve lots of scientific reasoning and hard data, being a creative, right-brain thinker is actually beneficial.
 No matter what the position, working with technology involves finding creative solutions that are both usable and visually attractive.
 It’s no coincidence that technology companies from Google to IMB are constantly investing in creative efforts.